algolia/vue-instantsearch/.github/V2_PROGRESS.md

       We can also do GitHub searches to see if people are using some named scopes + vue-instantsearch (to sense the usage)
 * [ ] remove any scope that is not a root scope for now
 * [x] can we do a manual mock for component in tests instead of having the mock copy pasted everywhere?
+* [ ] new doc must be on /v2/, old doc must still be accessible (same as InstantSearch.js)

 ---